Ariel Poems (Faber)

 The Ariel Poems were two series of pamphlets that contained illustrated poems published by Faber and Gwyer and later by Faber and Faber.
-The first series had 38 titles published between 1927 and 1931.
+The first series had 38 titles published between 1927 and 1931, which were printed at the Curwen Press.
 The second series, published in 1954, had 8 titles.

 Each numbered pamphlet had an illustrated cover naming the author and illustrator.
 Four pages were sewn inside the cover.
 The frontispiece had another illustration, usually multicolored.
 Following that page was the poem.
 Several authors and illustrators had multiple pamphlets.

 The pamphlets in the first series, in order, are as follows: